Lindbergh Beacon: Early aids to navigation

 Between 1923 and 1933, as an aid to aerial navigation, the US Post Office and the Department of Commerce constructed a nationwide network of airway beacons.
 These beacons provided a rotating white light which appeared to flash one tenth second every ten seconds.
 Just below the white beacon a set of red or green course lights pointed along each airway route.

 The original white Lindbergh Beacon rotated six times each minute like the white beacons of the federal network.
 As restored, the white Lindbergh Beacon rotates at ten times per minute.
 The characteristics of the second red beacon atop the City Hall may or may not have matched the characteristics of the national network's red course lights.

 Commemorative plaque

 Los Angeles City Hall's 27th floor observation deck has a bronze commemorative plaque titled "The Lindbergh Beacon" that reads as follows:

 The beacon on top of the Los Angeles City Hall was turned on by President Calvin Coolidge from the White House during the City Hall dedication ceremonies April 26, 1928.
 The light was gratefully dedicated to Charles A. Lindbergh for his contribution to the advancement of aviation and in commemoration of man's first transatlantic solo flight from New York to Paris on May 20, 1927.
 Press Photographers Association of Greater Los Angeles.

 The plaque must have been put in place after this professional group was founded in 1936.

 Huell Howser's television programs

 During the period 1992–2001, the television personality Huell Howser broadcast, on PBS, three programs related to the history of the Lindbergh Beacon.
 Each successive program built on the previous programs.
-His first broadcast in 1991 stirred interest in the historical beacon including on the part of city's mayor, Tom Bradley.
-The second program in 1992 shows details of the "rediscovered" device and its display as a red, rotating beacon at LAX.
-The third program in 2001 shows the re-installation of the beacon, with a white beam, on the very top of the city hall.
-It was lifted by helicopter and then bolted in place by a technician.

-Based on research from other sources the Howser programs are quite accurate.
-Early in the first program some of the comments by Delmar Watson may not be true.
-The original white beacon was not directional; it rotated.
-Also the original beacon was not "too bright"; it was the wrong color.
-Contemporary sources indicate the Department of Commerce wanted a red beacon pointing to the nearest airport which at the time was in Glendale.
-With a red filter the beacon may not have rotated at all.

-The Howser video gives the viewer many details about the beacon itself: searchlight configuration, canted upward, cylindrical shape roughly three feet in diameter, single electrical bulb, flat cover-filter in front of the bulb, and—behind the bulb—a curved mirror, likely parabolic.